Tusharmohanpuria/Movie-Explorer/README.md

 ## Live Demo

-You can check out the live demo of the Movie Explorer app at: https://tinyurl.com/Movie-Explorer-App
+You can check out the live demo of the Movie Explorer app at: [Movie Explorer App](https://tinyurl.com/Movie-Explorer-App)

 ## Technologies Used